2021 in Romanian kickboxing: Dynamite Fighting Show 13

-Dynamite Fighting Show 13: Iancu vs. Lătescu II (also known as Night of Champions) is an upcoming kickboxing event produced by the Dynamite Fighting Show that will take place on December 15, 2021 at Silva Complex in Bucharest, Romania.
+Dynamite Fighting Show 13: Iancu vs. Lătescu II (also known as Night of Champions) was an kickboxing event produced by the Dynamite Fighting Show that took place on December 15, 2021 at Silva Complex in Bucharest, Romania.

 Background

-A DFS Heavyweight Championship rematch between the current champion Ionuț Iancu and Ștefan Lătescu has been slated to serve as the event headliner.
+A DFS Heavyweight Championship rematch between the current champion Ionuț Iancu and Ștefan Lătescu was slated to serve as the event headliner.
 They previously met at Dynamite Fighting Show 8, where Iancu won by split decision.